No items found.

 A voice disorder (dysphonia) involves persistent changes in voice quality, such as hoarseness, strain, or weakness, often caused by factors like overuse, improper breathing, vocal cord issues, or psychological factors like depression.

-We've curated a selection of ten speech therapy interventions to jumpstart your progress.
-These techniques offer diverse approaches, providing a comprehensive starting point for therapy sessions.
+In therapy sessions, speech-language pathologists or therapists create a supportive environment for patients to feel comfortable and inspired to improve.
+We've curated ten speech therapy interventions to jumpstart your progress.
+These techniques offer diverse approaches and provide a comprehensive starting point for therapy sessions.

 1. Articulation therapy